 Similar to the courses offering a ‘Gateway Year’, this route delivers an additional year (sometimes referred to as a foundation year) prior to the completion of the 5 year Standard Entry Medicine course, making it a 6 year delivery in total.
 However, this differs from the ‘Gateway Year’ route as it is intended for students who achieve the required entry grades at A Level but who do not have the required science subjects.
 The additional year provides you with the necessary science required in order to access Standard Entry Medicine.

-Currently the only institutes offering this route are Cardiff University School of Medicine and University of Manchester Medical School.
+Currently the only institute offering this route is the University of Manchester Medical School.

 Entry requirements vary depending on the route taken; as mentioned, Medicine with a Gateway Year requests lower A Level / Scottish Higher grades than Standard Entry Medicine (usually one or two grades lower) if you meets specific widening participation criteria; whereas, Medicine with a Preliminary Year omits the specified science subjects requested but requires the same grades as Standard Entry Medicine.